TGOlson/surfline/README.md

   // eg. fetch all taxonomies in res.contains
 })

-// note: for initial exploration `fetchEarthTaxonomy` can be used as a convenient starting point fetchEarthTaxonomy().then((res: TaxonomyResponse) => { ... })
+// or for initial exploration `fetchEarthTaxonomy` can be used as a convenient starting point fetchEarthTaxonomy().then((res: TaxonomyResponse) => { ... })
 ```